killerdolp/2D-report-ALGO/Report.md

 (Change the colour of the picture and make only A highlight red)

-<<<<<<< HEAD
-Both ROTATE_LEFT and ROTATE_RIGHT are functions originally used in Binary Search Tree to help restructure the tree.
-They are used in RBT to not only help maintain the tree structure but helps to rebalance the colours to preserve RBT properties after some operations
+Both ROTATE_LEFT and ROTATE_RIGHT are functions originally used in the Binary Search Tree to help restructure the tree.
+They are used in RBT to not only help maintain the balanced tree structure but helps to update the colours to preserve RBT properties after some operations.

 ##### Move Tree operations
 ```